j-mie6/parsley-debug-app/README.md

 ![Debugging Simple Expr Parser](readme/images/exampleParser.png)

-The `DillRemoteView` object extends a generic `RemoteView` interface; by default the `DillRemoteView` object sends the debug tree over HTTP to local host, on the `Dill` default port.
-To send requests to another IP address on another port, use the `RemoteView` object with `userAddress = "..."` and `userPort = ...` parameters filled in the apply constructor.
+The `RemoteView` object creates instances of a generic `RemoteView` interface which sends debug trees to a target over HTTP.
+To create an instance for Dill running locally attach `RemoteView.dill`, or if hosted externally attach `RemoteView.dill(address)`.

 ## Building